yakavetsiv/ac-bo-hackathon.github.io/resources.md

 #### Python Programming

-At least beginner Python programming experience is recommended for participation in code-focused projects of the hackathon.
+Programming expertise is not required, but at least beginner Python programming experience is recommended for participation in code-focused projects of the hackathon.

 For those looking for a brief refresher on Python programming, we recommend you complete the following GitHub Classroom assignment: